suncoast-devs/handbook/lessons/js-intro/variables.md

 |                   |                                                                                 |

 `undeclared global` variables are highly discouraged as they can often lead to unexpected behavior.
-In our coding we will always use `var`, `let`, or `const.` In fact, in modern TypeScript we will restrict our usage to `let` and `const.`
+In our coding, we will always use `var`, `let`, or `const.` In fact, in modern TypeScript, we will restrict our usage to `let` and `const.`

 `const` variables are assigned a value on the same statement where they are declared.
 They can also not be re-assigned at a later date.

 > You should default to using const when creating variables.
 This will help you
-> keep your variables, values and data more organized and reliable.
+> keep your variables, values, and data more organized and reliable.

 ```typescript
 const answer = 42